Technology Career SummitTuesday, Oct. 23

 Our web development programs teach you what makes a good website and prepare you to enter this aesthetic field.

-Get prepared to launch or advance your career and network with employers at the spring Tech Career Summit at St. Petersburg College.
-The summit will be March 14 at the EpiCenter.
-Doors open at 5:30 p.m.
+Prepare to launch or advance your technology career and network with local employers at the upcoming Fall Tech Career Summit at St. Petersburg College.
 Read more.

 View all upcoming events